mr-seifi/Tic-Tac-Toe/NeuralNetwork/README.md

     function [error_train, error_cross] = ...
     learningCurve(X, y, X_cross, y_cross, lambda)
     % By this function you can plot your costFunction
-    % by changing number of training examples to achieve what is your
+    % by changing the number of training examples to achieve what is your
     % your model problem, high bias? high variance?
 Try it.
     ```
 * ##### main
-  * This is not a function, it just represents how to use these functions to train you nn.
+  * This is not a function, it just represents how to use these functions to train your nn.
 * ##### nnCostFunction
   * ```matlab
     function [J grad] = nnCostFunction(nn_params, ...